shabunin/cf-dropbox/README.md

 ============

 This gui implements dropbox authorization, reading dropbox file and file uploading.
 As example i made remote gui updating.
+Its not full implementation of dropbox core api.
+If you need more - check docs at page https://www.dropbox.com/developers/core/docs and add requests that you need.

 Create App
 ============